The time has come. (Round 1 is here, don’t laugh.)

 - Visit 10 more U.S. national parks.
 Dreamlist:

-- Visit national parks or reserves in four different countries (One down!)
+- Visit national parks or reserves in four different countries (6/17 – One down, Kilimanjaro National Park in TZ)

 - R&R @ that island with the cool trees in Yemen